Affordable and Beautiful, Thailand Has Something for Everyone

 Where to Go

 There are three main cities in Thailand we recommend visiting, especially for first-timers.
 Each offers a unique and special experience of Thailand:

 Many of the main tourist attractions in Bangkok are situated along the Chao Praya River.
-If you have only a few days in Bangkok, then the best way to experience a lot in a short period of time is to travel by river taxi and hop on and off at the various attractions.
+If you have only a few days in Bangkok, then the best way to experience a lot in a short period of time is by traveling by river taxi and hopping on and off at the various attractions.

 You can see the Grand Palace, Temple of the Emerald Buddha, Chinatown, Wat Arun, Wat Po and more.
 Check out this guide to seeing Bangkok by River Taxi for detailed information about the sights along the river.